threedworld-mit/tdw/Documentation/lessons/clatter/cli.md

 ##### Clatter

-# Manually generate audio (Clatter CLI)
+# Manually generate audio

 So far, this documentation has covered how to *automatically* generate audio using Clatter.
 You may also want to *manually* generate audio.
 There are two basic use-cases for manually generating audio:

 1. You want to use Clatter without having to use a controller or run the build.
 Usually, the objective is to write .wav files for future usage.
 2. You want to use Clatter in TDW but without having to define objects to generate the audio.

+In either case, you have two options:

-In both cases, you can use the Clatter command-line interface (CLI) executable.
+1. You can use the Clatter command-line interface (CLI) executable.
 This executable is not included in TDW; you must download it separately.
-[Download links and documentation are here.](https://alters-mit.github.io/clatter/cli_overview.html)
+[Download links and documentation are here.](https://alters-mit.github.io/clatter/cli_overview.html) This option is suitable for single impact events and scrape audio if the speed never changes.
+2. You can import `Clatter.Core.dll` directly into your Python script.
+This requires more setup and insight into how Clatter works internally.
+[Download links and documentation are here.](https://alters-mit.github.io/clatter/) This is useful if you want to generate a series of impact events or scrape audio in which the speed changes.

+## Clatter CLI

-## How to use the Clatter CLI executable *without* a controller
+### How to use the Clatter CLI executable *without* a controller

 [Read the Clatter CLI documentation.](https://alters-mit.github.io/clatter/cli_overview.html) By default, you *don't* need TDW to run the Clatter CLI executable.

-## How to use the Clatter CLI executable *with* a controller
+### How to use the Clatter CLI executable *with* a controller

 If you omit the `--path` argument, the executable will write to standard out.
 In the context of TDW, this can be useful because you can convert the wav data into a base64 string and send it to TDW.